frederic-perez/AmE-dictionary/data/idioms.md

 __tit for tat__ :five: Describing an act of retaliation.
 The phrase is most likely an alteration of the Dutch phrase “tip for tap,” which means “blow for blow.”
 Note: Tit for tat is also used before nouns. _A tit for tat dispute has led to the virtual closure of the border between the two countries._ _She’s mad at me, so she refuses to help me plan this event—typical tit for tat._
 __to (one’s) heart’s desire__ :two: As much as or to the point that one wants; to the point of contentment, satiety, or surfeit. _I’ve made plenty of food for everyone, so please eat to your heart’s desire._
 __to (one’s) name__ _Bernie died with $1.09 to his name._
+__to a T__ Perfectly; completely; exactly. _You look beautiful.
+That color really suits you to a T._
+__to a turn__ For exactly the right amount of time necessary or desired.
+(Used almost exclusively in reference to how well meat is cooked). _My goodness, these steaks are so flavorful and have been cooked to a turn!_ _Jeff is always the one manning the grill, because he makes sure everything on there is done to a turn!_
+__to be in a better place__
 __to be on a mission__
 __to be on edge__ _You seem on edge._
 __to be on the spectrum__
+__to be taken aback__
+__to boot__ :two::hammer: _Delectable game-focused menu to boot._
 __to date__ :three: Until now. _To date, no winners have attended._
 __to have someone pegged__ _Ed had him pegged as a skinflint._
 __to hell and back__ :three: Through a difficult, trying, or perilous situation and having overcome it. _I’d go to hell and back for him._
 __to let (one’s) guard down__ To stop being cautious; to relax and stop being so aware of one’s behavior and other people’s reactions to oneself.
 __to make a long story short__ To skip boring, extraneous, or unnecessary details; to get to the point. _Anyway, to make a long story short, I got expelled for writing graffiti on the bathroom stalls._
+__to name (but) a few__ :two::hammer:
+__to no end__ Greatly; very much. _I was pleased to no end when you wrote of making several new friends at the university._ _I’m an editor, so it irritates me to no end when people use “their” or “there” when they should be using “they’re.”_
 __to see red__ Very angry.
 __to some extent__
 __to that end__ :four::hammer: (to that end,)